 It advises that people with disabilities should be able to find and use suitable toilet accommodation no less easily than people without disabilities.

 Where space is limited, the provision of a single accessible unisex peninsular WC for assisted use caters for all needs, and should be sited as close as possible to the entrance and/or waiting area of a building.
 It should be no less than 2200mm x 2400mm.
 The time taken to reach a toilet is an essential element to be taken into account in its siting.

 The Standard further recommends that any larger building where the public have access in numbers or where visitors might be expected to spend longer periods of time, and specifically itemises educational establishments among key locations, should have a Changing Places facility.

-- Enough space, to enable manoeuvring for the disabled person and up to two carers, for a centrally located (peninsular) toilet with room either side for carers, and a screen or curtain to allow some privacy
+- Enough space, to enable manoeuvring for the person with disabilities and up to two carers, for a centrally located (peninsular) toilet with room either side for carers, and a screen or curtain to allow some privacy.

 - A safe and clean environment, ie wide tear off paper to cover the bench, a large waste bin and a non-slip floor.

 - The room should be 3m x 4m, with a ceiling height of 2.4m.

 - It is noted that a wash & dry toilet in place of a conventional WC can give users greater dignity & independence.